-- B. The Company's dividend policy is to retain or distribute earnings in the form of shares or in cash taking into consideration the Company's financial structure, operating results as well as shareholders' benefits, balanced dividends.
+B. The Company's dividend policy is to retain or distribute earnings in the form of shares or in cash taking into consideration the Company's financial structure, operating results as well as shareholders' benefits, balanced dividends.
 Expected share dividends shall be maintained between 10% and 1% of the current distributable earnings.
-However, cash dividends shall account for at least 10% of the total dividends. - Qualified employees, including the employees of subsidiaries of the Company meeting certain specific requirements, are entitled to receive shares or bonus.
-Qualification requirements are set by the Board of Directors. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. On March 20, 2024, the Board of Directors during its meeting proposed the appropriation of 2023 earnings and on June 16, 2023, the shareholders during their meeting approved the appropriations of 2022 earnings.
+However, cash dividends shall account for at least 10% of the total dividends.

+Qualified employees, including the employees of subsidiaries of the Company meeting certain specific requirements, are entitled to receive shares or bonus.
+Qualification requirements are set by the Board of Directors.

+- C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. On June 18, 2024 and on June 16, 2023, the shareholders during their meeting approved the appropriations of 2023 and 2022 earnings, respectively..
 Details are as follows: